 How to Open/Cut Flacourtia:

-The skin is tart but edible and contains up to 10 seeds per fruit.
-Thus, you consume flacourtia as you would large globe grapes: either spit out the seeds, or cut in half and manually remove them.
+The skin is tart but edible, and contains up to 10 small, wrinkly seeds per fruit.
+Consume flacourtia like a large globe grape: either spit out the seeds, or cut in half and manually remove them.

 Flacourtia Recipe Ideas and Uses: